Arjuna de Silva

-Vidya Jyothi Senior Professor Arjuna Priyadarsin de Silva MBBS, MSc, MD, FRCP (Lon) (born 13 June 1965) is a Sri Lankan Academic and Consultant Gastroenterologist.
+Arjuna Priyadarsin de Silva (born 13 June 1965) is a Sri Lankan Academic and Consultant Gastroenterologist.
 He is the Head of the Department of Medicine, Faculty of Medicine University of Kelaniya and Chairman of the Sri Lanka Anti-Doping Agency (SLADA).

 De Silva practices as a Consultant Physician at Colombo North Teaching Hospital and is a Board Certified trainer in Gastroenterology in Sri Lanka.
 He is the Chairman of the Sri Lankan Board of Study in Gastroenterology, member of the Board of Study in Medicine and is a Council Member of the National Institute of Education, the governing body vested with the administration, management and control of the affairs of national education.
 De Silva is also a member of the Board of study in Sports Medicine and council member of Sri Lanka National Sports Council.
 He is an associate editor of the World Journal of Gastroenterology.

 Education

-De Silva was educated at St Thomas College, Mount Lavinia, where he had won sports colours and was a senior prefect.
-He was the captain of the St. Thomas’ College rowing team and represented Sri Lanka in rowing 1983-1984.
+De Silva was educated at S. Thomas' College, Mount Lavinia, where he had won sports colours and was a senior prefect.
+He was the captain of the S. Thomas' College's rowing team and represented Sri Lanka in rowing 1983-1984.
 De Silva entered North Colombo Medical College from where he graduated with Bachelor of Medicine and Bachelor of Surgery degree.
 He subsequently obtained a postgraduate Doctor of Medicine 1st in Order of Merit from the Postgraduate Institute of Medicine, University of Colombo (1997-1999).
 In 2001, he obtained an MSc from the University of Oxford.